Driving on a Suspended License in Rhode Island

 Criminal charges for operating a vehicle with a license suspension or revocation.

 If you are licensed to drive in Rhode Island, your operating privileges can be suspended or revoked for a range of criminal convictions, driving offenses, and other reasons.
-And if you're caught driving while your license is suspended or revoked, you'll likely face criminal charges.
+And if you're caught driving while your license is suspended or revoked, you might face criminal charges.

 Reasons for Suspension or Revocation